Marketing used to be about “getting in front of” prospects, delivering your pitch, and making the sale.

 Thought leaders take part in conversations that are bigger than the little niche of the market they represent.
-You want to show you understand their whole world, not just what your product can do for them.
+You want to show you understand their whole world, not just what your product or service can do for them.

 2. Because the Sales Process Starts Early and Ends Late

 Buyers are out to solve a problem, not a buy a solution.
 That process starts long before the active buying process does, Ernst notes.
-And the actual time to investigating the problem to searching out solutions can take months to years.
+And the actual time from investigating the problem to searching out solutions can take months to years.

 3. Because Your Buyers Use Google

 You need to go where your ideal audience is.
 Once you’re there, your thought leadership content is one of the best ways to get their attention.
-Google is putting greater focus on identifying content that delivers real value.
+Google is putting greater focus on identifying meaty in-depth content that delivers real value.